Gesture recognition: Electromyography-based models

 Electromyography (EMG) concerns the study of electrical signals produced by muscles in the body.
 Through classification of data received from the arm muscles, it is possible to classify the action and thus input the gesture to external software.
 Consumer EMG devices allow for non-invasive approaches such as an arm or leg band and connect via Bluetooth.
 Due to this, EMG has an advantage over visual methods since the user does not need to face a camera to give input, enabling more freedom of movement.

 Challenges

-There are many challenges associated with the accuracy and usefulness of gesture recognition software.
+There are many challenges associated with the accuracy and usefulness of gesture recognition and software designed to implement it.
 For image-based gesture recognition, there are limitations on the equipment used and image noise.
 Images or video may not be under consistent lighting, or in the same location.
 Items in the background or distinct features of the users may make recognition more difficult.

 The variety of implementations for image-based gesture recognition may also cause issues with the viability of the technology for general usage.
 For example, an algorithm calibrated for one camera may not work for a different camera.
 The amount of background noise also causes tracking and recognition difficulties, especially when occlusions (partial and full) occur.
 Furthermore, the distance from the camera, and the camera's resolution and quality, also cause variations in recognition accuracy.